 I started work on this belt this summer & I had no idea what a job it was going to be!
 I had been wanting to build one for myself for years & just hadn’t gotten around to it.
-I couldn’t bring myself to buy one, it just seemed wrong when I could do it myself.
+I couldn’t bring myself to buy one, more about it just seemed wrong when I could do it myself.
 So this is how it started:

 I had the great idea to incorporate Buffalo/Indian Head nickels.
-I have loved them for years, to me they are an iconic symbol of the west.
+I have loved them for years, try to me they are an iconic symbol of the west.
 I have used them since the beginning of my jewelry career on my clasps.
 They have become a bit of a trademark of my work.

 I started drawing shapes & laying it out VERY ROUGHLY.
 I made the dumb decision to try this in German Silver a.k.a. nickel silver a.k.a. biggest mistake ever!
-This material is much cheaper than Sterling Silver, the sheets pictured above in Sterling would have been just this side of a thousand dollars.
+This material is much cheaper than Sterling Silver, sildenafil the sheets pictured above in Sterling would have been just this side of a thousand dollars.
 I figured because it wasn’t going to be for sale & that I would be covering it with stones & nickels as well as stamping the surface it would be ok.